kyoriku/mvc-tech-blog/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Description
-The Tech Blog CMS is a content management system designed for developers to publish articles, blog posts, and share their thoughts and opinions on various technical concepts.
-Following the MVC paradigm, this application is built from scratch, utilizing Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+Tech Blog CMS is a content management system designed for developers to publish articles, blog posts, and share their thoughts and opinions on various technical concepts.
+Following the MVC paradigm, this application is built from scratch, utilizing [Handlebars.js](https://handlebarsjs.com/) as the templating language, [Sequelize](https://sequelize.org/) as the ORM, and the [express-session](https://www.npmjs.com/package/express-session) npm package for authentication.
 Whether you're a seasoned developer or just starting, this CMS-style blog site provides a platform for sharing and learning.

 ## Table of Contents
 - [Installation](#installation)